tweekmonster/tmux2html/README.md

 Notes
 -----

+- Still captures are plain HTML and CSS.
+- Animations use Javascript.
-Still captures are plain HTML and CSS.
-Animations uses Javascript.
-To keep the size reasonable with animations, [pako](https://github.com/nodeca/pako) is used to inflate the gzipped frame contents.
+- To keep the size reasonable with animations, [pako](https://github.com/nodeca/pako) is used to inflate the gzipped frame contents.
 Combined with decompression of frame content, the animations will use a fair amount of CPU.
 So, you shouldn't run animations indefinitely on your low performance or battery operated fun machines.
+- `--stream` doesn't actually "stream", per se.
+It keeps writing to the same file and adds a script that reloads the contents.
+This can be used to have a live feed of a window or pane.
+However, it's not elegant.
+If you set the interval to too low, your might unintentionally DDoS your own web server.
+  Caveat Emptor.

 To Do